MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 Potential causes:
 * The VM is not running
-* The guest OS does not support PowerShell Direct
+* The guest OS does not support PowerShell Direct (see [requirements](#Requirements))
 * PowerShell isn't available in the guest yet
   * The operating system hasn't finished booting
   * The operating system can't boot correctly
   * Some boot time event needs user input
 * The guest credentials couldn't be validated

+You can use the [Get-VM](http://technet.microsoft.com/library/hh848479.aspx) cmdlet to check that the credentials you're using have the Hyper-V administrator role and to see which VMs are running locally on the host and booted.

 ## Samples